 Your earnings-related pension is based on all your earnings from work and self-employment during your working life.
 The longer you work and the later you retire, the higher your pension will be.
 Similarly, the higher your earnings or your income from self-employment are, the higher your pension will be.

 You accrue pension funds at a rate of

 - 1.5% of your gross annual earnings, or

 - 1.7% of your gross annual earnings if you are between 53 and 62 years old during the transition period from 2017 to 2025.

 As an employee, you start earning pension funds as of age 17.
-As an employee, you start earning pension funds as of age 18.
+As a self-employed person, you start earning pension funds as of age 18.